-These and other initiatives have contributed significantly to enhance Health and Safety at work and to improve, in Retail businesses, accident indicators (both at work and in itinere), with a reduction of 10% in frequency rate and of 6% in severity index.
+These and other initiatives have contributed significantly to enhance Health and Safety at work and to improve, in retail businesses, accident indicators (both at work and in itinere), with a reduction of 9% in the frequency rate and 16% in the severity index.

+Sonae Sierra:

 "Zero accidents" is the objective to which Sonae Sierra aspires through the implementation of its corporate Safety, Health and Environment Management System.